Frequently Asked Questions

 13. Is there a minimum period for the deposit insurance?

-Our insurance deposit term is two years (starting with the date of issue of the warranty certificate).
+Our insurance deposit term is 10 years (starting with the date of issue of the warranty certificate).
 Thus, the contractual relationship is terminated.
 There are no additional costs.
 Of course, you can always extend further your insurance deposit.

 Note: Under certain circumstances, the security deposit must be renewed to continue providing security.
 So it is up to you to renew the deposit protection in time or maintain it.